kairyu/tkg-toolkit/README.md

 # tkg-firmware
-A collection of firmwares for TKG (TMK Keymap Generator).
+A collection of firmwares compiled for TKG (TMK Keymap Generator).